sbitproz/canary/README.md

 This react project presents a simulation of a crypto swap platform similar to of uniswap, cowswap and 1inch.
 The tech stack includes Antd, redux, emotion.

+A Metamask modal has been added to give an idea of the Metamask step required during crypto swap process.

+The project includes a light and dark theme and is branded as the Canary Protocol.

 Naturally there's room for improvement all round :).
 This project isn't complete :(

 No testing has been included due to the time limitation.